sledgemakesgames/Table-Ready-Casino-Trainer/README.md

 ## Getting started

-House Edge is a single self-contained HTML file — no installs, no build step, and no dependencies beyond one Google Fonts link.
+Table Ready is a single self-contained HTML file — no installs, no build step, and no dependencies beyond one Google Fonts link.

 - **Play online:** *(link coming soon)*
 - **Run it locally:** download `index.html` and open it in any browser